Find Affordable College Courses

 $58,720 Average Tuition & Fees

-Johns Hopkins University landed the #8 spot in the 2023 rankings for the best value economics programs.
-Located in the city of Baltimore, Johns Hopkins is a private not-for-profit college with a very large student population.
+With a ranking of #8, Johns Hopkins University did quite well on this year’s best value schools for economics students.
+Located in the city of Baltimore, Johns Hopkins is a private not-for-profit college with a fairly large student population.

 Johns Hopkins undergraduate students pay an average of $58,720 in in-state tuition and fees each year.
 While working on their degree, economics majors at Johns Hopkins accumulate an average of around $16,250 in student debt.

-Johns Hopkins also took the #1 spot in our Best Economics Schools in Maryland rankings.
+Johns Hopkins also made our Best Economics Schools in Maryland list, coming in at #1.

 #9